 More ways to enjoy roast cauliflower

-You can enjoy the florets of roast cauliflower as is, or you can go a couple other directions too.
+You can enjoy the florets of roast cauliflower as is, or you can go a couple of other directions too.
 After the cauliflower is roasted, then you can make a cauliflower mash.
 Or, chop it up finely to make riced cauliflower.

 I guarantee even diehard cauliflower naysayers will take a second look.
 You just have to get them over that first bite.
 It might require a little push.
 One small leap of faith.
 An ounce of trust.